potassco/clorm/docs/clorm/predicate.rst

    true(robotlocation(roby,kitchen), 0).

-In this example the two instances of the ``true`` predicate have a different signature for the first term.
-While the definition of the fluent is important at the ASP level, however, at the Python level we may not be interested in what the fluents are, only whether they are true or not.
-Hence we can treat the fluents themselves as a raw Clingo symbol object.
+In this example the two instances of the ``true`` predicate have a different signature for the first term (i.e., ``light/1`` and ``robotlocation/2``).
+While the definition of the fluent is important at the ASP level, however, at the Python level we may not be interested in the structure of the fluent, only whether it is true or not.
+Hence we can treat the fluents themselves as raw Clingo symbol objects.

 .. code-block:: python

    from clorm import *

    class True(Predicate):
-      fluent = RawField()
+      fluent = RawTermDefn()
-      time = IntegerField()
+      time = IntegerTermDefn()

 Accessing the value of the ``fluent`` simply returns the raw Clingo symbol.
-Also the ``RawField`` has the property that it will unify with any symbol object.
+Also the ``RawTermDefn`` has the useful property that it will unify with any ``Clingo.Symbol`` object.